 Nicknamed the Sunshine State, it's true when they say summer (and adventures) never really end in Florida.

-From world-famous theme parks and exhilarating sporting events to tropical islands and city streets filled with Latin and Caribbean sights, sounds and smells, Florida has it all.
+From world-famous theme parks to tropical islands to city streets filled with Latin and Caribbean sights, sounds and smells, Florida has it all.
 Follow your Intrepid leader as you wander the vibrant streets of Little Havana using all five senses as your compass, zip through Everglades National Park on an airboat in search of alligators and manatees, or eat and drink your way through the historic Española Way.
-There are more adventures waiting for you off the mainland in the Florida Keys, from kayaking in coastal mangrove forests, exploring colorful coral reefs and uncovering the history and secrets of Key West.
+There are more adventures waiting for you off the mainland in the Florida Keys, from kayaking in coastal mangrove forests, exploring colourful coral reefs and uncovering the history and secrets of Key West.

 Highlights of Florida

 Everyone travelling on an Intrepid trip must be fully vaccinated against COVID-19 as a condition of carriage.

 - Proof of COVID-19 vaccination